Search Railroad Sites For:

 by Chris Guenzler

-After a good night rest at the Knights Inn, Chris Parker and I walked to the breakfast room for a good morning continental breakfast.
+After a good night's rest at the Knights Inn, Chris Parker and I walked to the breakfast room for a good morning continental breakfast.

-This map shows you where all our convention trips are going.
-Today's will be from Dennison east to the Gould Tunnel then would come back with a possible surprise on the return trip.
-We walked over to the Holiday Inn, NRHS 2006 Convention Headquarters to board the second bus to Dennison with us getting the last two seats in the back of the bus.
-They dropped us off at the Dennison Depot and we all would wait for the train to be spotted so we could board.
+Today's excursion will be from Dennison east to the Gould Tunnel and return, with a possible surprise on the return trip.
+We walked over to the Holiday Inn, the NRHS 2006 Convention Headquarters, to board the second bus to Dennison with us getting the last two seats in the back of the bus.
+They dropped us off at the Dennison Depot and we waited for the train to be spotted so we could board.

 Passengers were waiting for the gate to be opened when the train was spotted.

-As you can see, plenty of people are here today to ride this trip.
-As I waited Joe Harper, the official convention videographer, stopped by to see me.
+There were plenty of people here today to ride this trip.
+As I waited, Joe Harper, the official convention videographer, stopped by to see me.

 The train where I had left it yesterday.